ooker777/docs-1/docs/Github Publisher/Settings/Upload.md

 You can change the filename using a configured frontmatter key.

-### Regex on filename
+### Regex on filename / folder path

-You can set one or multiple regex to be applied to the filename.
+You can set one or multiple regex to be applied to the filename or the folder path.
 Note that each replacement will be applied in their order of registration.

-> [!info] To use the regex, you need to enclose the text with `/`
-> For example : `/h.llo/` will be considered as a regex.
+To use the regex, you need to enclose the text with `/`.
+For example : `/h.llo/` will be considered as a regex.
 But `h.llo` will be search strict the text `h.llo`.

-## Folder path

-You can edit the folder path (unless you use the `fixed` behavior) with strict string or a regex.
-As before, you need to enclose the regex with `/`, and replacement will be applied in the order of registration.
+> [!note] About folder Path
+> The option is not available if you use the `fixed folder` option.

-> [!warning] Editing all the path
+>> [!warning] Editing all path
-> If you use the `/` characters, you can edit a part or the whole path of a file.
+>> If you use the `/` characters, you can edit a part or the whole path of a file.
-> For example, you can edit the folder `something` to `some/thing`.
+>> For example, you can edit the folder `something` to `some/thing`.
 The file from `something` will go in `some/thing`.
-> Use it carefully!
+>> Use it carefully!
+>

-> [!info] Path removing
+>> [!info] Path removing
-> Normally, previous option will be converted.
+>> Normally, previous option will be converted.
-> If you need to create a part removing to « sync subfolder » you need to set the folder to remove in entry, and leave the replacement empty.
+>> If you need to create a part removing to « sync subfolder » you need to set the folder to remove in entry, and leave the replacement empty.

 ### Folder note